Damon Knight

 Damon Francis Knight (September 19, 1922 – April 15, 2002) was an American science fiction author, editor, and critic.
-He is the author of "To Serve Man", a 1950 short story adapted for The Twilight Zone.
-He was married to fellow writer Kate Wilhelm.
+He wrote "To Serve Man", a 1950 short story adapted for The Twilight Zone.
+He was married to fellow writer Kate Wilhelm in 1963.

 Biography

 Knight was born in Baker City, Oregon, in 1922, and grew up in Hood River, Oregon.
 He entered science-fiction fandom at the age of eleven and published two issues of a fanzine titled Snide.
+He referred to the fanzine as his "passport out of the Pacific Northwest".

 Knight's first professional sale was a cartoon drawing to a science-fiction magazine, Amazing Stories.
 His first story, "The Itching Hour", appeared in the Summer 1940 number of Futuria Fantasia, edited and published by Ray Bradbury.
 "Resilience" followed in the February 1941 number of Stirring Science Stories, edited by Donald A. Wollheim.
 An editorial error made the latter story's ending incomprehensible; it was reprinted in a 1978 magazine in four pages with a two-page introduction by Knight.

-At the time of his first story sale he was living in New York and was a member of the Futurians.
+In 1941, he completed his studies at the Works Progress Administration Art Center in Salem, Oregon.
+He then moved to New York and joined the Futurians.
+During this time, he made his first story sale.
 One of his short stories describes paranormal disruption of a science fiction fan group and contains cameo appearances of various Futurians and others under thinly-disguised names; for instance, non-Futurian SF writer H. Beam Piper is identified as "H. Dreyne Fifer".

 Knight's forte was the short story; he is widely acknowledged as having been a master of the genre.
 To the general public he is best known as the author of "To Serve Man", a 1950 short story adapted for The Twilight Zone.
 It won a 50-year Retro-Hugo in 2001 as the best short story of 1950.
-Knight was also a science fiction critic, a career which began when he wrote in 1945 that A. E. van Vogt "is not a giant as often maintained.
-He's only a pygmy who has learned to operate an overgrown typewriter."
+Knight was also a science fiction critic, a career which began when he wrote in 1945 that A. E. van Vogt was "a pygmy who has learned to operate an overgrown typewriter."
 He ceased reviewing when Fantasy & Science Fiction refused to publish his review of Judith Merril's novel The Tomorrow People.
 These reviews were later collected in In Search of Wonder.